How Do You Prepare HVAC Equipment for a Storm?

-Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a common wall outlet, to automatically shut down your equipment if there’s a increase in the line voltage.
-Also, do not touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.
+Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically turn off your system if there’s a jump in the line voltage.
+Also, never to touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors.

-Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being thrown in the air or washing away throughout the course of a storm.
-If your area is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.
+Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being thrown in the air or washing away during a storm.
+If your region is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

-The well-being of you and your family should be priority, but if time allows, shut off your heating and air conditioning system and cover the outdoor system with a tarp.
-You must remove the tarp and any debris before you turn your system back on at the end of a storm.
+The safety of you and your family should be priority, but if time allows, shut off your HVAC system and cover the outdoor equipment with a tarp.
+Be sure to remove the tarp and any debris before you turn your equipment back on following a storm.